 But that’s boring right?
 Let’s forget about that for now!
 Let’s assume that your guitar, pickups and amp can handle anything and your skills are only surpassed by the master him self.

 My list below is based on pedals that are available today and within a reasonable budget (hence no vintage or Cornish).
 You can either walk into a guitar store or order them online.
-They may not be the cheapest ones but that’s a topic for later.
 I’m not paid or endorsed by anyone.
 This is my opinion based on what I think is the closest match to each tone and era.
 Please see the Buyer’s Gear Guides for tips on alternative pedals for bedroom, recording and stage use.

 David’s more recent tones are recognised by heavy use of compression.
 Not only for sustain but also for creating presence and a more pronounced attack.